The mass of the Milky Way from satellite dynamics: Conclusions

 Our main conclusions are: \begin{itemize}

-\item Applying our method to ten classical MW satellites gives an estimate for the total mass of the MW halo of $M_{200}^{\textnormal{MW}}=1.04_{-0.14}^{+0.23}\times10^{12}M_{\odot}$.
-This result agrees well with most previous estimates in the literature but with a rigorously tested accuracy (${\sim}20\%$) which is better than most other estimates.
+\item Applying our method to ten classical MW satellites gives an estimate for the total mass of the MW halo of $M_{200}^{\textnormal{MW}}=1.17_{-0.15}^{+0.21}\times10^{12}M_{\odot}$.
+This result agrees well with most previous estimates in the literature but with a rigorously tested accuracy (${\sim}15\%$) which is better than most other estimates.

-\item Combining our total DM halo mass estimate with recent estimates of the halo mass within $20\kpc{}$ we infer a concentration for the MW halo of $C =12.0^{+3.5}_{-2.3}$.
-This is higher than predicted by the \eagle{} simulations, which include the contraction of the halo due to the formation of the galaxy at the centre. \eagle{} haloes with masses of $10^{12}M_\odot$ have a median concentration of 8.2, with only ${\sim}3\%$ of them having concentrations of 12 or higher.
-However, while this suggests that the MW is an outlier, the inferred MW halo concentration has large uncertainties, and the true value could potentially be lower and in better agreement with the \eagle{} haloes.
+\item Combining our total DM halo mass estimate with recent estimates of the halo mass within $20\kpc{}$ gives an inner DM mass fraction, $M^\textnormal{DM}(<20\kpc)/M^\textnormal{DM}_{200} \approx 0.12$.
+Assuming that the MW halo follows an NFW profile, we have inferred a Galactic concentration, $C =10.9^{+2.6}_{-2.0}$.
+This is higher than typical \eagle{} haloes with masses of $10^{12}M_\odot$, which have a median concentration of 8.2, with only ${\sim}23\%$ of them having concentrations of 10.9 or higher.
+The discrepancy likely reflects that an NFW profile is not a good description of the inner region since the Galactic halo has contracted due to the baryonic components.
+In fact, when comparing the inner DM mass fraction of the MW against the \eagle{} and \auriga{} simulations, our galaxy is typical of similar mass haloes.

 \item Our halo mass estimate can be improved by increasing the number of halo tracers and/or reducing the observational uncertainties.
 We found that the observed proper motions of the ten classical satellites are already so precise that further improvement will make little difference to the halo mass estimate.
-Increasing the number of satellites, on the other hand, for example by including the ${\sim}50$ currently known satellites in the MW, would reduce the mass errors to ${\sim}14\%$.
-Further improvements would be possible by analysing all ${\sim}125$ satellites that are predicted to reside in the MW \citep{Newton18_MWSatPop_MNRAS.479.2853N}, which would result in a ${\sim}10\%$ mass uncertainty, a factor of two improvement over our current estimate. \end{itemize}
+Increasing the number of satellites, on the other hand, for example by including the ${\sim}50$ currently known satellites in the MW, would reduce the mass errors to ${\sim}11\%$.
+Further improvements would be possible by analysing all ${\sim}125$ satellites that are predicted to reside in the MW \citep{Newton18_MWSatPop_MNRAS.479.2853N}, which would result in a ${\sim}8\%$ mass uncertainty, a factor of two improvement over our current estimate. \end{itemize}